sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

     shape_bdry_fix = []

-Note, that CASHOCS also gives you the possibility of defining partially constrainted boundaries, where only one axial component is fixed, whereas the other two are not.
+Note, that cashocs also gives you the possibility of defining partially constrainted boundaries, where only one axial component is fixed, whereas the other two are not.
 These are defined in ::